GeodynamicWorldBuilder/WorldBuilder/doc/world_builder_declarations_closed.md

 - **default value**:293.15
 - **type**:number
-- **description**:The temperature in degree Kelvin which this feature should have
+- **description**:The temperature in K which the entire feature should have
 ::::::::::::::::